-Campgrounds are usually situated close to water in particularly scenic areas with plenty of interpretive information about the woods, waters and wildlife.
+Campgrounds are usually situated close to the water in particularly scenic areas with plenty of interpretive information about the woods, waters and wildlife.
 Provincial Parks are designated to preserve areas of natural and/or historic significance, and typically have common sense rules designed to retain the values the park was formed to protect.
-Campgrounds are heavy use areas.
-Following the rules keep campsites beautiful for the next camper, and also provides guidance on how to preserve our valuable wilderness for all to enjoy.
+Campgrounds are heavy-use areas.
+Following the rules keep campsites beautiful for the next camper and also provides guidance on how to preserve our valuable wilderness for all to enjoy.

 Lots of space means we can bring what we need without having to make sacrifices that could jeopardize our initial trips to the woods.
 That being said, it’s surprising how quickly we can fill a vehicle.
-Tent, camping mattress, cooler, books, instruments, lawn chairs, hammock, clothes , stove, pots, pans, cooking supplies, food and beverages is just a start.
+A tent, camping mattress, cooler, books, instruments, lawn chairs, hammock, clothes, stove, pots, pans, cooking supplies, food and beverages are just a start.
 Even with the relatively large capacity of an automobile, a universal camping challenge is deciding what we need and what we can do without.
 Car camping is a stepping stone to more challenging camping situations, like a hiking or paddling trip, where we really have to pare down what we bring.

 A cool thing about camping is that everything seems to be accentuated in the outdoors.
 The strum of a guitar sounds better, a smile from a stranger is sweeter and the enjoyment of food is accentuated in the outdoors.
 Food is a great example of the simple pleasures that accompany camping.
 Perhaps it’s the fresh air and exercise but foods consumed outdoors just seem to taste better than similar fare served inside.
 Hunger has a lot to do with it but the ambiance of the picnic table plays a role.